MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 1. Collect the HMA-specific info you'll need in a file, or OneNote.

-1. Turn ON Modern Authentication for EXO (if it is not already turned on).
+1. Turn ON Modern Authentication for EXO (if it isn't already turned on).

-1. Turn ON Modern Authentication for SFBO (if it is not already turned on).
+1. Turn ON Modern Authentication for SFBO (if it isn't already turned on).

 1. Turn ON Hybrid Modern Authentication for Exchange on-premises.

 1. Turn ON Hybrid Modern Authentication for Skype for Business on-premises.

-These steps turn on MA for SFB, SFBO, EXCH, and EXO - that is, all the products that can participate in a HMA configuration of SFB and SFBO (including dependencies on EXCH/EXO).
+These steps turn on MA for SFB, SFBO, EXCH, and EXO - that is, all the products that can participate in an HMA configuration of SFB and SFBO (including dependencies on EXCH/EXO).
 In other words, if your users are homed in/have mailboxes created in any part of the Hybrid (EXO + SFBO, EXO + SFB, EXCH + SFBO, or EXCH + SFB), your finished product will look like this:

 ![A Mixed 6 Skype for business HMA topology has MA on in all four possible locations.](media/ab89cdf2-160b-49ac-9b71-0160800acfc8.png)

 As you can see there are four different places to turn on MA!
-For the best user experience we recommend you turn on MA in all four of these locations.
+For the best user experience, we recommend you turn on MA in all four of these locations.
 If you can't turn MA on in all these locations, adjust the steps so that you turn on MA only in the locations that are necessary for your environment.

 See the [Supportability topic for Skype for Business with MA](https://technet.microsoft.com/library/mt803262.aspx) for supported topologies.